theSanguss/UNO.py/README.md

 python main.py
 ```

-**If you want a portable and easy-to-run version of the game**, just download and run the Windows EXE file `UNO.py.exe` available in this repository, which works as a standalone application.
+**If you want a portable and easy-to-run version of the game**, just download and run one of the two Windows EXE files available in this repository – `UNO.py.exe` or `UNO-WOE.py.exe`.
+While the former has been created using the same code you see in this repository, the latter uses a slightly different version of `cli_tools.py`, making use of the [keyboard](https://github.com/boppreh/keyboard/) and [mouse](https://github.com/boppreh/mouse/) libraries as a replacement to [PyAutoGUI](https://github.com/asweigart/pyautogui/), as these two libraries are significantly more lightweight, reducing the time it takes to load UNO.py.
+[Click here](#6-what-code-was-modified-in-uno_woepyexe-aside-from-the-new-imports) to see the code that was modified.

 **If you are not a Windows user, but still wish to get an executable file version of UNO.py**, you can use [PyInstaller](https://github.com/pyinstaller/pyinstaller/) to make it yourself.
 For more info on how to use this tool to make an UNO.py executable, [refer to the last question in the FAQ section](#5-how-can-i-convert-this-into-an-executable-file-myself-using-pyinstaller).